In Defense of the Writing Process

-It’s been 16 years since I wrote the first draft of The Writer’s Jungle.
-It deserves a revision (fingers crossed: within the next 2 years) if only to add all the amazing writing and experiences our families have shared with us!
+It’s been 20 years since I wrote the first draft of The Writer’s Jungle.
+It deserves a revision (fingers crossed: within the next couple of years) if only to add all the amazing writing and experiences our families have shared with us!

-Ultimately Brave Writer has widened and deepened over the years—our offerings are vast and there is so much GOOD FREE information on the website and blog, you can get really far with us without spending a penny!
+Ultimately Brave Writer has widened and deepened over the years—our offerings are vast and there is so much good free information on the website and blog (check the sidebar!), you can get really far with us without spending a penny!

 Writing benefits from partnerships—with parents or teachers or friends or editors who give content-centered feedback with the heart and goal of enhancing, enriching, and expanding what is there.

 There are pain-free processes that support that partnership.
 These are in The Writer’s Jungle, all of our products and classes, and 100 other writing books written by other writers, not specifically written for homeschoolers.

 It’s my hope that you will spend your money and time wisely—taking advantage of all we offer through Brave Writer for free—purchasing what helps you feel brave and competent to facilitate this non-linear process with your kids.

 I still love the heart, message, and methods of The Writer’s Jungle.
 I stand by them.